jaytomatic/jaytomatic.github.io/_pages/faq.md

 #### This blog just launched, how can there be any frequently asked questions?

 The frequency with which these questions have been asked is irrelevant.
+Mind your business.

 #### Why does this site look so bad?